Open Hours

 HIV is caused by a virus that spreads through unprotected sex with a person who has the Human Immunodeficiency Virus.
 This virus can also spread through contact with the blood of someone who has HIV such as sharing drug needles or blood entering an open wound.
 Additionally, children can be born with HIV because women can pass the virus on to their babies during pregnancy or childbirth.

 It can be difficult to detect HIV, as symptoms are very similar to other illnesses.
 Those infected may experience flu-like symptoms and notice that they have swollen glands.
-These symptoms can linger within the first two to four weeks of contracting the STI.
+These symptoms can linger within the first two to four weeks of contracting the HIV.
 It may take months or years to experience severe symptoms.

 HIV Symptoms include: